 davidji Masters of Wisdom & Meditation Teacher Training

 Honestly, this training changed my life. davidji’s teacher training honours every tool, technology, and body of knowledge that can help you quiet the fluctuations of the mind and achieve deeper meaning, purpose, peace, and fulfillment in your life.
-If this is something that you’ve ever considered I encourage you to click the photo above and check it out.
+If this is something that you’ve ever considered I encourage you to click the photo below and check it out.
 If I can answer any questions for you, please don’t hesitate to ask.

 How To Learn Qigong If You Don’t Have Access To Someone Like Me To Teach You

 I was always interested in tai chi and knew very little about Qigong until I met my teacher Anthony Korahais.
 I loved the way he taught Qigong like a moving meditation - so much so that I trained with him to be a Flowing Zen Qigong instructor.
 So if you can't find instruction locally - this might be for you.
 He taught for many years in his bricks and mortar studio but wanted to reach more people.
 He now teaches solely on-line and has lots of information available on his blog.
 He has a few courses (free & paid) that you can take now and each year launches a Qigong 101 program.
 You can learn more about his teaching by clicking the links below.

 Meditation Timer Apps

 If you want or need to use a timer when meditating, both of these free options work very well.
 You can set various lengths of time, create intervals, and choose a sound that you like.
 You can find both of these in the App Store.